softwaremagico/ThinkMachine/README.md

 [![GNU GPL 3.0 License](https://img.shields.io/badge/license-GNU_GPL_3.0-brightgreen.svg)](https://github.com/softwaremagico/ThinkMachine/blob/master/license/gnugpl/license.txt)
 [![Issues](https://img.shields.io/github/issues/softwaremagico/ThinkMachine.svg)](https://github.com/softwaremagico/ThinkMachine/issues)

-This software generated in Java allows the creation of a character sheet for the role play game called **Fading Suns** (Revised Edition).
+This software generated in Java includes all rules needed for the creation of a character sheet for the role play game called **Fading Suns** (Revised Edition).
 Personally, I do not like the provided character sheet in the Player's Guide book, and I have designed a new one, based on some old files I have found ten years ago for previous versions of this game.
+Also, I have added some custom rules for random character generation that can be used for a NPC generation.
+This software only includes the rules, that can be included as a dependency on other softwares, but cannot be used in a desktop environment.
+If you are looking for a complete software to generata characters, take a look on [Think Machine: Advisor](https://github.com/softwaremagico/ThinkMachineAdvisor), a desktop application for character generation.

 To get an idea of the final result, here you have a preview: